baidu/dperf/README.md

 ## Limitation
  - dperf requires that the HTTP message is in one packet, which is not suitable for the test of layer 7 load balancer;
  - dperf requires exclusive use of the network interfaces.
  - dperf uses the FDIR feature.
-For the network interface that do not have this feature, dperf can only run in 'single-threaded' mode;
+For the network interface that do not have this feature, dperf can only run in 'single-threaded' mode.
  - dperf does not have routing capability.
-It is recommended to build a test environment with a switche.
+It is recommended to build a test environment with a switch.
  - dperf does not support bonding.
 Vxlan will be in the next version.

 ## Contributing